RedBeardLab/zeeSQL-doc/docs/how-to/get-zeesql.md

 After you got the binary, you need to [load it in Redis.](load-zeesql-into-redis.md)

+## Using the license

+If you are using either the docker image or the binary, zeeSQL will be run with limitations.

+To avoid those limitations, you need a [software license](../pricing.md).

 ## About zeeSQL

 zeeSQL is a Redis Module that provides SQL capabilities to Redis.
 It allows the creation and management of several SQL databases, each one independent from the other.
 Moreover, zeeSQL provides out-of-the-box [secondary indexes](../secondary-indexes.md) capabilities, allowing fast and easy search by value in Redis.